Barber: 19th and 20th centuries

+Contemporary

 Most modern barbershops have special barber chairs, and special equipment for rinsing and washing hair.
 In some barbershops, people can read magazines or watch TV while the barber works.

 Despite the economic recession in 2008, the barbershop industry has seen continued positive growth.
-Recently there was a trial that had barbers check high blood pressure in barbershops and have a pharmacist meet and treat the patient in the barbershop, with positive results.
+In 2018 there was a trial that had barbers check high blood pressure in barbershops and have a pharmacist meet and treat the patient in the barbershop, with positive results.

-In 2018 Arthur Rubinoff opened a museum with barber's poles and antique barber equipment in Manhattan.
+In 2018, Arthur Rubinoff opened a museum with barber poles and antique barber equipment in Manhattan.

 The barber Sam Mature, whose interview with Studs Terkel was published in Terkel's 1974 book Working, says "A man used to get a haircut every couple weeks.
 Now he waits a month or two, some of 'em even longer than that.
 A lot of people would get manicured and fixed up every week.
 Most of these people retired, moved away, or died.
 It's all on account of long hair.
 You take old-timers, they wanted to look neat, to be presentable.
 Now people don't seem to care too much."

 Given their importance as social hubs in certain cultures, barbershops have been used in educational campaigns.
 These include the U.S. literacy project Barbershop Books, which sets up reading stations in barbershops to promote a culture of reading among African American boys.
 Public health researchers have also explored barbershops as a venue for sexual health education.